 On their list for this year:

-Hannah has asked for some version of these every year for the past few years and has a collection of various animals.
+Hannah has asked for some version of these every year for the past few years and has a small collection.
 They’re mechanical animals that interact and make sounds.
 She has actual living pets but loves these things for some reason.
 Grandmom knocked it out of the park last year with “Baby Butterscotch” the Magical Pony and this year the tiger is on the list.
 We shall see.

 This was on Zion’s list.
 Both kids are pretty artsy fartsy because well, they’re mine.
 I mean, I made them soooo, it’d just be weird if they weren’t.
 I scored these Daler-Rowney sets at Walmart for $29!
 Comes with everything a budding artist could want/need, complete with an easel and canvas.

 Classics…they have a million already.
-I could live without them because I step on them constantly but, both kids are SUPER into them these days put them on their lists.
+I could live without them because I step on them constantly but, both kids are SUPER into them.

 They don’t really have a specific one in mind.
-They just like playing with all things operated by remote control, whether it’s rolling on the ground or flying in the air.
+It just needs to be operated by remote control, whether it’s rolling on the ground or flying in the air.
 They’ve had a few different ones that have all gone to drone heaven but it’s high on the list once again this year.

 My daughter is 9 and losing her interest in dolls, *cue tears.
-That said however, she reeeeeeaaaaallly wants a HarperIman doll.
+That said, she reeeeeeaaaaallly wants a HarperIman doll.
 I missed the deadline for Christmas delivery so this will likely be a gift for her birthday in February.
 The fact that there’s a doll she’s still asking for, fills my heart with so much joy.
-These are beautiful hand made creations that she loves because we can custom order one that mirrors her own look and personality.
-Representation matters and I love that she loves seeing these beautiful dolls with hair that looks like ours, and the skin tones of everyone in her family from the lightest to the darkest.
+These are beautiful hand made creations that can be custom ordered to mirror her own look and personality.
+Representation matters and I love seeing these beautiful dolls with hair that looks like ours, and skin tones of everyone in her family from the lightest to the darkest.

 So, that does it for the Little Lanier’s picks this year.
 Hope is helps.
 We wish you a super blessed holiday season.